AI Cellular Automaton Lab - Conway's Game of Life Classic cellular automaton simulation! Click or d

 lastCol number

-Stores the column index of the last toggled cell during dragging to prevent re-toggling the same cell
+Remembers the column of the last cell toggled by the mouse, to avoid re-toggling the same cell repeatedly while dragging.

 let lastCol = -1;